 In pursuit of perfect abs – the unrealistic body standards of gay men

-While maintaining a toned physique has definite physical health benefits, it seems clear that many gay men are in pursuit of a perfect body not just for the sake of health, but because it has become a gay standard to live up to — one by which attractiveness and sexual prowess are judged.
-Our definition of what it means to be a gay man includes a gym-toned body, with a tendency to reject other body types.
+While maintaining a toned physique has definite physical health benefits, it seems clear that many gay men are in pursuit of a perfect body not just for the sake of health, but because it has become a gay standard to live up to.

-But what are the psychological effects of attempting to live up to these beauty standards?
+There’s also a fair bit of evidence to suggest that a fixation on having the muscular physique that you feel you should be aspiring to can trigger body dysmorphia.
 Symptoms of body dysmorphia include depression, poor job performance, sexual anxiety and high-risk behaviours.
 Some physical issues include steroid abuse, muscle injury, an over-reliance on dietary supplements, and eating disorders.
 Body dysmorphic disorder is a form of obsessive compulsive disorder – this translates into an obsession with a perfect body through hours spent in the gym and obsessing about food consumed.

-While much has been written about unrealistic and unhealthy beauty and body image goals for women, this topic is only starting to gain media attention as it applies to gay men.
-The University of Melbourne has launched a study of the body image of gay and bisexual men, specifically focusing on ‘bigorexia’ – an obsession with achieving a muscular physique.
+The University of Melbourne has launched a study of the body image of gay men, specifically focusing on ‘bigorexia’ – an obsession with achieving a muscular physique.

 “There is some evidence that gay and bisexual men are more vulnerable than heterosexual men to eating and body image disorders…” confirms Dr Scott Griffiths from the University of Melbourne.
 “This also applies to using appearance-enhancing drugs such as anabolic steroids.”